 We are excited to report that the much awaited new section of boardwalk has been completed at Severn Farm Pond Nature Reserve.
 The boardwalk was built by Wildbanks Conservation using recycled and non-slip material that will last the test of time.
 The access route provides a year round accessible pathway, enabling visitors to enjoy wildlife through the seasons at this enchanting and watery wetland site.

 A tremendous 'Thank you!' to the Roaming Reserves Work Party and Friends Of Severn Farm Pond volunteers that worked so hard dismantling, sifting and sorting and stacking the old timbers ready for repurposing at other sites.

 Some welcome boards have been created with the Llogy youth group from Llanfyllin High School.
 These boards depicting species of flora and fauna found on the site will brighten up the entrance to the popular Llanfyllin Community Orchard.

 Art Oasis staff supported the All Wales Guides gathering in Broneirion over the Summer with activities based upon getting to know all the bugs found on the site and making them a giant new home.
 450 young guides enjoyed searching for and artfully recording the species they had found.
 They also took part in gathering and using natural materials to create a Giant Bug Hotel on the site.

-Look out for the fantastic new Welcome Board which is soon to adorn the entrance to Severn Farm Pond Nature Reserve.
 The photographic images were taken on the site through the seasons by groups of young students and local volunteers during Art Oasis sessions.
 Thanks go to City Signs of Welshpool Printing Group for kindly donating time for the digital design of this exciting new interpretation.